Skip to main content

 Also known as: string bed angle, racquet face tilt

-Racquet face angle at contact is the tilt of the string bed relative to vertical at the instant the ball is struck, and it is the primary factor determining the ball's launch direction and spin type.
+Racquet face angle at contact is the tilt of the string bed relative to vertical at the instant the ball is struck.
+It is the primary factor determining the ball's launch direction and spin type.

 The racquet face angle at the moment of contact governs where the ball goes far more directly than the overall swing path does.
-A slightly closed face (tilted forward, toward the court) combined with a low-to-high swing path produces topspin; a neutral, vertical face produces a flatter, more direct trajectory; an open face (tilted backward) combined with a high-to-low path produces the underspin of a slice.
-Small changes in face angle produce outsized changes in ball direction and trajectory because the racquet is moving quickly at the moment it meets the ball, which is why consistent racquet face control — not just a repeatable swing path — is central to shot accuracy.
+A slightly closed face (tilted forward, toward the court) combined with a low-to-high swing path produces topspin.
+A neutral, vertical face produces a flatter, more direct trajectory.
+An open face (tilted backward) combined with a high-to-low path produces the underspin of a slice.
+Small changes in face angle produce outsized changes in ball direction and trajectory.
+This is because the racquet is moving quickly at the moment it meets the ball.
+This is why consistent racquet face control.
+This means not just a repeatable swing path.
+This means is central to shot accuracy.

-Most directional errors that look like "aiming problems" are actually racquet face angle problems: a ball that sails long usually reflects a racquet face that was slightly more open than intended at contact, while a ball into the net usually reflects a face that closed too much.
+Most directional errors that look like "aiming problems" are actually racquet face angle problems.
+This means a ball that sails long usually reflects a racquet face that was slightly more open than intended at contact.
+At the same time, a ball into the net usually reflects a face that closed too much.
 Because the face angle is influenced by grip choice, wrist position, and contact-point timing all at once, diagnosing a face-angle error requires looking at the whole chain rather than assuming the fix is simply "aim lower" or "swing more level."

 Two forehands with an identical swing path can land in completely different places if the racquet face is tilted even a few degrees differently at the moment of contact.